-Young children have wide-ranging, sophisticated knowledge about the world around them, yet the origin of early knowledge is often unclear.
-Within the first few months of life, infants show meaningful expectations about objects and agents (Spelke and Kinzler, 2007).
-Well before learning to speak, infants can discriminate between many common categories; at 3-4 months, infants can discriminate simple shapes (Bomba and Siqueland, 1983) and animal classes (Quinn et al., 1993), preferring to look at exemplars from a novel class (e.g., bird) after observing exemplars from a different class (dogs).
+Experimental evidence suggest that even very young children have wide-ranging and sophisticated knowledge about the world around them.
+For example, within the first few months of life, infants show meaningful expectations about objects and agents (Spelke and Kinzler, 2007).
+Similarly, well before learning to speak, infants can discriminate between many common categories; at 3-4 months, infants can discriminate simple shapes (Bomba and Siqueland, 1983) and animal classes (Quinn et al., 1993), preferring to look at exemplars from a novel class (e.g., bird) after observing exemplars from a different class (dogs).
+Yet, the origin of this early knowledge is often unclear.
 How much of this early knowledge can be learned by relatively generic learning architectures receiving sensory data through the eyes of a developing child, and how much of it requires more substantive inductive biases?